maurice/yay-machine/docs/reference/transitions.md

 Since states can have associated data, you often need to provide a `data()` callback in the transition to generate the data for the next state.

 This callback MUST only ever generate a new object.
-DO NOT mutate the current state data.
+NEVER mutate the current state data.

 The callback receives the current `state` and `event`.